Lulu Spencer: Logan's murder and mental instability

 Berman expressed her hope that the triangle would go beyond the typical, "fighting over a girl thing" hoping it would eventually bring a sense of stability to Lulu's love life, as it had become quite unpredictable.
 The shocking outcome of the story granted Berman's wish.
-By late spring/early summer of 2008, Logan has taken a job working for Johnny's crazed wheelchair bound father, Anthony (Bruce Weitz) in order to keep tabs on his former love.
+By late spring/early summer of 2008, Logan has taken a job working for Johnny's crazed father, Anthony (Bruce Weitz) in order to keep tabs on his former love.
 As Duhon's airtime continued to decrease, rumors began circulating that the character of Logan was being killed off.
 On June 26, 2008, Daytime Confidential reported that the rumors of Logan's demise were true.
 After witnessing Logan attacking Maxie, and attempting to call the cops, Lulu finds herself at Logan's mercy, and he ends up dead.
 Though the actual killer's name is never revealed, rumors pointed towards Johnny, who may have been trying to protect Lulu, or Anthony himself.
 That very same day, Soap Opera Network confirms that Logan would last appear alive on July 8.
 Regan Cellura of Daytime Confidential expressed her sadness about Duhon's exit explaining that the character had so much storyline potential being the son of one of the show's most famous characters.
 However, she also acknowledged that Johnny and Lulu were the more popular pairing, despite Logan and Lulu both coming from core families.
 After much speculation, Lulu killed Logan in self-defense when he attacked her.
 Lulu is so distraught that her mental health slowly begins deteriorating and Johnny, with Maxie's help, took responsibility for the murder.
 The couple immediately went on the run where they found shelter with a man named Sal (Rolando Molina), and his younger sister, Lourdes (Kristin Herrera).
 However, Sal eventually figured out who Johnny was, forcing the couple to go on the run again.
 They are eventually forced to return to Port Charles where Johnny is put on trial.
 During the trial, Johnny is threatened with the death penalty and a fragile Lulu takes the stand and hoping to clear his name, only to fall apart.
 Johnny's sister, Claudia (Sarah Brown) perjured herself, resulting in Johnny being acquitted.

 "The thing that is interesting is that very similar situations drove them into the institution.
 Laura believed that she killed Rick Webber and found that intolerable; her mind just could not wrap around it.
 Lulu knows she killed Logan, so it's very much Lulu's terror that she is going to go down the same path as her mother."